danko-david/uartbus/README.md

 - new bus system for microcontrollers based on UART peripheral,
 - lightweight RPC library for microcontrollers,
-- bus connector for computers,
+- bus gateway for computers,
 - so called "host program" that implements common functionalities and manages application upload into the microcontroller.
-- a utility to connect softwares to the bus (through bus connector)
+- a utility to connect softwares to the bus (through bus gateway)
 - a higher level representation of bus devices (implemented in java)